Lion Den logo

 For example, I like to SEE new concepts visualized for me in a drawing.
 So when I learn about a new physiological process, I like to see a diagram that shows me how it works.
 For me, that's better than listening to someone explain it.

 And I like to have my HANDS ON things as I learn about them.
 Of course, this works well in science labs.
-Well, except maybe in reproductive biology class.

-So you see, I have more than one learning style --many of us do.
-Learners with more than one strong preference are called "multimodal" because they learn well in different modes, not just one.
+So you see, I have more than one learning style—many of us do.
+Learners with more than one strong preference are called “multimodal” because they learn well in different modes, not just one.

 How can you figure out what your style is?
 The easiest way is to simply think of how you've learned things in the past and what worked best for you.
 Another easy way is to take the free VARK online quiz by visiting www.vark-learn.com.